Every time we start a discussion about economics, few terms immediately come to our mind. Capital is one of those terms.

 We use this term so often in economics and that tells about its significance for businesses.

 A general definition of Capital is that it is a term for the financial asset of a business.
-We also use capital for money but that does not imply that capital is just money.
+We also use the capital for money but that does not imply that capital is just money.

 Capital assets are primarily the assets of a business that can be found on the current or long-term portion of the balance sheet.
 These assets can include cash, cash equivalents, marketable securities, infrastructure, building, storage facilities.